ministryofjustice/security-guidance/policies/access-control-guide.md

 This guide is aimed at two audiences:

 1. The in-house MoJ Digital and Technology staff who are responsible for implementing controls throughout technical design, development, system integration and operation.
-This includes DevOps, Software Developers, Technical Architects and Service Owners.
-It also includes Incident Managers from the Event, Problem, Incident, CSI and Knowledge (EPICK) Team.
 2. Any other MoJ business group, agency, contractor, IT supplier and partner who in any way designs, develops or supplies services (including processing, transmitting and storing data) for, or on behalf of the MoJ.

 ## Related guides